GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 ### Success Criteria

-- You’ve set realistic SLO objectives for the two cases that are realistically achievable in the short term.
+- You’ve set realistic SLO objectives for the two cases that are achievable in the short term.
-- You set aspirational SLOs based on what you think is technically achievable and what your users would expect in the long term.
+- You set aspirational SLOs based on what your users would expect in the long term.

+### Learning Resources

+### Latency Metrics

+- These metrics (for all dashboards) measures how long it takes for users to get a successful response from the server.
+- It provides insights into the speed and efficiency of a specific server process (eg: login, chat, etc).
+- Lower latency means faster logins, contributing to a better user experience.
+- The dashboard displays several percentiles of login latency (10th, 50th, 90th, 95th, 99th), giving you a comprehensive view of the login speed distribution.
+- This metric is also displayed as a line chart, allowing you to track changes in latency over time and identify any performance degradations.

 ## Challenge 5: Implementing SLOs on the dashboard